Technologicat/unpythonic/doc/macros.md

 Each `name` above is human-readable and optional.
 The purpose of the naming feature is to improve [scannability](https://www.teachingenglish.org.uk/article/scanning) of the testing report for the human reader.

+Note that even if `name` is omitted, the parentheses are still mandatory, because `session` and `testset` are just garden variety context managers that must be instantiated in order for them to perform their jobs.

 A session implicitly introduces a top-level testset, for convenience.

 Testsets can be nested arbitrarily deep.